UniMath/agda-unimath/src/elementary-number-theory/unit-fractions-rational-numbers.lagda.md

     ap rational-ℚ⁺ right-inverse-law-positive-reciprocal-rational-ℤ⁺
 ```

-### Any rational number is the product of its numerator amd the reciprocal of its denominator
+### Any rational number is the product of its numerator and the reciprocal of its denominator

 ```agda
 module _